marcglasberg/async_redux/README.md

 ## Events

-In a real Flutter app it's not practical to assume that a Redux store can hold all of the application state.
+In a real Flutter app it's not practical to assume that a Redux store can hold all the application state.
 Widgets like `TextField` and `ListView` make use of controllers, which hold state, and the store must be able to work alongside these.
 For example, in response to the dispatching of some action you may want to clear the text-field, or you may want to scroll the